Accounting Technology : Online

 If you are enrolled in a career-oriented technical degree program, you will spend most of your classroom time learning specific job-related skills.
 However, you may pursue accounting as a second major.
 Expect the acquisition of a second major to prolong your degree completion.

-If your major is in a significantly different field of study, you may chose instead to add one of the accounting certificates as part of your associate degree program.
+If your major is in a significantly different field of study, you may choose instead to add one of the accounting certificates as part of your associate degree program.

-For specific details on accounting as a second major or adding a certificate, please contact Enrollment Services, (513) 732-5319.
+For specific details on accounting as a second major or adding a certificate, please contact Admissions at (513) 732-5319.

 If you are enrolled in a two-year transitional degree program, you will spend most of your classroom time acquiring the foundational courses for your four-year baccalaureate.
 Generally you will select your minor when you transfer to your four-year institution.
 Accounting technology course work does not normally fulfill the requirements of a bachelor’s degree program.